fumeapp/laranuxt/readme.md

  ```bash
 git clone git@github.com:acidjazz/laranuxt.git; cd laranuxt; yarn; composer install; yarn mdi; cp .env.example .env;
  ```
+* Feel free to delete `media/`, this folder is only to store images for the readme

 ### Local environment
 * run `yarn api` (alias for `./artisan serve`) in another terminal for our laravel API